irenegrone/Short-DS-Analytics-Projects/README.md

 ## Repository under development

 # DS-Analytics-Projects
-This repository showcases several analytics projects that use different techniques applied on open source data.
+This repository showcases different data science and analytics projects that use different techniques applied on open source data.
 Refer to each specific project README.md for details on data sources and methods.

 #### Mortgage default